+a.
+There is no alternative location for the outfall or pipe.

+b.
+The outfall or pipe is placed below the surface of the beach or bed of the water body.

+c.
+The outfall discharges waterward of the subtidal zone

+d.
+The disturbed area will be revegetated with native plants.

+e.
+The discharge point(s) on the outfall or discharge pipe is located so the discharges, including nutrients in the discharge and currents, do not adversely affect critical salt-water habitats.

-H. Buffers or Setbacks.
+I. Buffers or Setbacks.

 1. The buffer width shall be established by an approved critical areas report prepared by a qualified consultant.
 To retain adequate natural habitat for classified species, buffer needs shall be assigned on a case-by-case basis, and the process and justification shall be described in the required critical areas report.